Nor Land, Nor Sea, Nor John Cousteau!

 oxycodone is physically addictive.

+I don't believe.
 Those are the words that he used.

-And they used that statement millions of times to sell billions of doses and get them out on the that created this huge black market and addicted people from the richest to the poorest and everything in between.
+And they used that statement millions of times to sell billions of doses and get them out on the street that created this huge black market and addicted people from the richest to the poorest and everything in between.

+So, no, again, casting no dispersions here.
 I know people in my own life who have struggled with this.

 And it's easy to see why.